 - What is a project scope statement?

-- The importance of project scope statements
+- Key components of a project scope statement.

-- Creating a project scope statement
+- Steps to create a project scope statement.

-- Best practices for writing scope statements
+- Best practices for writing scope statements.

-- Project scope statements vs. other documents
+- Project scope statements vs. other documents.

 What is a project scope statement?

-Creating a project scope statement
+Key components of a project scope statement.

 Now that you understand how a project scope statement helps avoid pitfalls and misunderstandings, you may want to create one for yourself.
 Even if you’ve never made a project scope statement before, there’s no reason to feel overwhelmed.
 These documents can be easy to put together once the key elements to include are defined.

-1. Overview — providing a synopsis
+1. Overview — providing a synopsis.

 Let’s take the example of a company working on a website redesign for an ecommerce client.
 A sample project scope statement could be “The redesigned website will provide customers with faster and easier access to products while offering value-added content to increase session duration and reduce bounce rate.”